Dia de los Muertos

 Thurs. & Fri. at 7 p.m., Sat. & Sun. at 4 p.m.

-A warm, funny and unique holiday play about love and sacrifice created from stories shared by members of the local University Park immigrant community during workshops with professional theater artists.
+Members of the local University Park immigrant community join with professional theater artists to tell their stories.
 Stay after the performance for homemade tamales, champurrado (hot chocolate) and a traditional star-shaped piñata.
 Presented in Spanish with English supertitles.